-I love using the cheaper cuts of lamb for slow-cooked lamb casseroles.
+I love using the cheaper cuts of lamb for a slow-cooked lamb casserole.
 The meat becomes gloriously tender and the taste is sensational.

 Autumn is my favourite season – a season suited for food like casseroles.
 And lamb is my favourite type of red meat.